sudosu404/tailnet-cli/SECURITY.md

 ## Security Considerations

-tsbridge is designed for use in relatively trusted environments.
+tailnet is designed for use in relatively trusted environments.
 Please review our [THREAT_MODEL.md](THREAT_MODEL.md) for a comprehensive analysis of:

 - Intended use cases and environments
 - Trust boundaries and security model